 O, you happy roots, branch and mediatrix [live] (2020)

-Two screen video, Hildegard von Bingen’s lingua ignotae and image recognition algorithm searching a live feed from the Camden Art Centre’s garden, London
+Two screen video with sound, Hildegard von Bingen’s lingua ignotae and image recognition algorithm searching a live feed from the Camden Art Centre’s garden, London

 Commissioned by Camden Art Centre, London for The Botanical Mind exhibition, 2020